WPISmartmouse/Smartmouse_2018/README.md

     sudo apt-get install gazebo8 libgazebo8-dev cmake

-Test by running `gazebo --verbose`, it should open gazebo
+Test by running `gazebo --verbose`, it should open gazebo and print out version information.

 Clone this repo, which contains the gazebo models and plugins.

 Assuming you've installed gazebo correctly and built with simuation...

     source sim/setup.sh
-    gazebo --verbose gzmaze/gzmaze.world
+    gazebo --verbose sim/gzmaze.world

 If you see errors, fix them before moving on.
 Then in another terminal...